danfuzz/lactoserv/README.md

 - - - - - - - - - -

-**Lactoserv is a deployable experiment to see just how far one can go in terms of directly serving network traffic (specifically HTTP-ish protocols) in Node, with minimal intermediation.
-It is actively run in production on a small number of public-facing websites.**
+**Lactoserv is a standalone "batteries included" web server, which knows how to serve requests based on configured components &mdash; applications and services &mdash along with a toolkit for defining those components.
+It comes bundled with a set of built-in components, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.**

-It is also intended as a solid foundation for prototyping high-level OS system services.
+Lactoserv is also intended as a solid foundation for prototyping high-level OS system services.

-More concretely, Lactoserv is a standalone "batteries included" web server, which knows how to serve requests based on configured components &mdash;
+And, though not the main point of it, Lactoserv is a deployable experiment to see just how far one can go in terms of directly serving network traffic (specifically HTTP-ish protocols) in Node, with minimal intermediation.

-applications and services &mdash, along with a toolkit for defining those components.
-It comes bundled with a set of built-in components, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.
+It is actively run in production on a small number of public-facing websites.

 ### Features